LTE

 4G Outdoor Antennas

-Enhance your 4G data connection with an 4G outdoor antenna.
-Our 4G outdoor antennas significantly boost the signal strength, stability, and data transfer rate of your 4G connection.
+Maximize your 4G data connection with powerful 4G outdoor antennas!
+Our 4G outdoor antennas significantly enhance the signal strength, stability, and speed of your 4G connection - perfect for reliable internet in both urban and rural areas.

-In Germany and Europe, the 4G signal (also known as LTE) is generally transmitted over three frequency bands: 800 MHz, 1800 MHz, and 2600 MHz.
-We offer 4G multiband antennas that cover all these frequency bands and can be used universally.
+In Germany and across Europe, 4G (also known as LTE) operates on three frequency bands: 800 MHz, 1800 MHz, and 2600 MHz.
+Our high-quality 4G antennas cover all these frequencies and are universally compatible - ideal for any network environment.

 How can an 4G connection be enhanced using an 4G outdoor antenna?